A three-body form factor at sub-leading power in the high-energy limit: planar contributions: Solving the differential equations

 \section{Solving the differential equations}

 After constructing the differential equations, we now want to find the analytic solutions for the MCs.
-Ideally, it should be possible to transform the differential equations to a canonical form where the connection matrices $\mathcal{A}^{(y)}_{I,J}(y,z)$ and $\mathcal{A}^{(z)}_{I,J}(y,z)$ take a strictly triangular form.
+Ideally, the solution procedure can be greatly simplified if the connection matrices $\mathcal{A}^{(y)}_{I,J}(y,z)$ and $\mathcal{A}^{(z)}_{I,J}(y,z)$ take a strictly triangular form.
 In that case the solutions can be easily written in terms of iterated integrals.
-However, in practice we find that it is not necessary, as the connection matrices are already in a block-triangular form with at most $3 \times 3$ blocks.
-This can be iteratively solved as we will show in the following.
+This is similar in spirit to the idea of canonical differential equations \cite{Henn:2013pwa}.
+However, the existing tools \cite{Gituliar:2017vzm,Prausa:2017ltv,Meyer:2017joq,Lee:2020zfb,Dlapa:2020cwj} for finding canonical differential equations do not easily adapt to the current case.
+Fortunately, the connection matrices are already in a block-triangular form with at most $3 \times 3$ blocks.
+These can be iteratively converted to a strictly triangular form, as will be demonstrated in the following.